 Why is Measuring Social Impact Important?

 Impact investing is the positive change an organization brings to society.
-Mainly it is divided into three parts, social, environmental, and governance.
+It is mainly divided into three parts: social, environmental, and governance.

-Without proper data and information, social impact approaches can become baseless and ambiguous.
+Social impact approaches can become baseless and ambiguous without proper data and information.
 On the other hand, by using social impact metrics and presented data, organizations will validate their methods and attract new investors and customers.

-Here’s a list of why the quantitative representation of social impact measures is vital before starting with the guidelines for how to measure social impact.
+Here’s a list of reasons why quantitative representation of social impact measures is vital before starting with the guidelines for measuring social impact.

 - The effective measurement and communication of social impact are important for organizations to market their ideas and business strategies to prospective investors.